How to Install PHP on Arch Linux

 sudo pacman -Syu

-This guide uses sudo for commands that need root privileges.
+These commands use sudo for tasks that need root privileges.
 If your user is not in the sudoers file yet, run the commands as root or follow the guide on how to add and manage sudo users on Arch Linux.

 Install PHP on Arch Linux via pacman

-Install PHP (Latest)
+Install Current PHP

 sudo pacman -S php